KINGSABRI/creds-harvester/README.md

 # creds-harvester
-A simple script to use with cloned website for phishing and credentials harvesting.
+A simple, yet highly customizable, script to use with cloned website for phishing and credentials harvesting.

 Collected Credentials will be stored in `credentials.txt` file.
 The `credentials.txt` is not accessable publicly as there is no route to it, test it.